HubertSotnowski/cainapp-old/README.md

 Welcome to CAINAPP 2.0!

-### what is cain?
+### What is CAIN?

-##### cain - Channel Attention Is All You Need for Video Frame Interpolation
+##### CAIN - Channel Attention Is All You Need for Video Frame Interpolation

-Cain is very fast interpolation network and use not much vram to like 5GB with fp16 for 8k!
+CAIN is a very fast interpolation network that doesn't use much vram (Ex: 5GB with fp16 for 8k)!

-### what is cainapp?
+### What is cainapp?

 #####

-cain app is gui for cain with some new things like fp16, saving frames on other thread and more! look at code!
+Cainapp is a gui for cain with some new things like fp16, saving frames on other threads and more!
+Look at the code!